Categories: Tooth Extraction

-A dentist might recommend root canal therapy or to treat an infected or badly damaged tooth.
+A dentist might recommend root canal therapy or tooth extraction to treat an infected or badly damaged tooth.
 Factors like the severity of the infection and the tooth's location often determine how the dentist approaches treating a patient.

 Tooth extraction is the cheaper alternative, but it can end up costing more than root canal therapy if the extracted tooth is replaced with an oral prosthetic.
 Root canal therapy enables the dentist to save the tooth, so it is typically the first option explored.